kkangs0226/tp/docs/UserGuide.md

 Momentum uses the data collected from your timers (see [time tracking](#time-tracking)) to calculate statistics.
-These statistics are automatically generated and updated whenever you make any changes to your projects and tasks, such as when timers for a project/task are started or stopped.
+These statistics are automatically generated and updated whenever you make any changes to your projects and tasks, such as when you start or stop a new timer.
  These statistics can be seen in a panel on the left side of the window, as shown here:

 ![StatisticsUI1](images/StatsUI1.png)
 Figure X: Location of the statistics panel

-The statistics displayed correspond to the projects or tasks currently shown in the list, and will automatically change when the items in the list changes (such as when you find specific projects or sort the list of projects).
+The statistics displayed correspond to the projects or tasks currently shown in the display list, and will automatically change when the items in the display list changes (such as when you find specific projects or sort the list of projects).

 ![StatisticsUI2](images/StatsUI2.png)
 Figure X: The order of the statistics entries matches the order in the display list.